bimdata/documentation/src/viewer/viewer_sdk.md

 npm run init-plugin
 ```

-This tool asks you a couple of questions about the plugin you develop and generate from your answers basic files for your plugin.
+This tool asks you a couple of questions about the plugin you develop and generate from your answers boilerplate files for your plugin.

 Files are created in the directory `src/plugins/{name_of_your_plugin}`.